GBCC wants more water use - Shelter Island Reporter

 GBCC wants more water use

-Gardiner’s Bay Country Club informed the Water Advisory Board that it is considering submitting an application that, if approved, would enable it to increase its annual water use to 6.1 million gallons in order to serve the clubhouse, according to Jay Card Jr., who is heading GBCC’s irrigation committee.
-He said if the New York State Department of Environmental Conservation approves, it would about double the current water use.
+Gardiner’s Bay Country Club informed the Water Advisory Board that it is considering submitting an application that, if approved, would enable it to increase its annual water use by 6.1 million gallons in order to serve the clubhouse, according to Jay Card Jr., who is heading GBCC’s irrigation committee.
+He said if the New York State Department of Environmental Conservation approves.
+That would bring the draw to 12 million gallons almost doubling the current water use.

 Mr. Card met with Water Advisory Committee (WAC) Chairman Peter Grand to outline the proposal that hasn’t yet been submitted to the DEC.
 Mr. Grand shared the information with his committee at Monday’s meeting.